SebastBorbon/ReactPokemon/README.md

 - Remove Pokémon from our team

 # REST Design
+-The rest Api was made with express and mongo atlas for the DB
 - User system
 - Add Pokémon: POST / team / pokemons
 - Consular Team: GET
 - Delete Pokémon: DELETE team / pokemons /: id

 # Front Design
+-Front design with react and Css
-- Api petitions with redux thunk
+- Api petitions with redux(thunk)
 - State management with react
-- User validation
+- User validation with redux
-- Design on fully Css